testofthings/toolsaf/documentation/CreatingSecurityStatements.md

      alt="Security statement diagram for device-backend sample">

 As you can see, the security statement describes a very simple system made up of a device and backend.
-The device connects to the backend using TLS protocol.
+The device connects to the backend using the TLS protocol.
 Real systems are more complex than this.
-Below we go through more practical example.
+Below we go through a more practical example.

 ## Expanded Sample Security Statement

-The following gives more realistic, but still imaginary, security statement.
+The following gives a more realistic, but still imaginary, security statement.

 ```python
 """Device-backend-mobile sample security statement"""